vibs2001/Collision_avoidance_jetson-nano/README.md

 # Collision_avoidance_jetson-nano
-Collison avoidance using Jetson nano (W/O Jupyter)
+Collison avoidance using Jetson nano and inference it on baremetal (will require Jupyter to run the training notebooks)